SENSEI-insitu/SENSEI/rtd-docs/data_model.rst

 -----------------------------------------
 SENSEI uses the conventions defined by VisIt and recently adopted by VTK and ParaView for masking ghost zones and covered cells in overlapping AMR data.
-In accordance with VTK convention these arrays must by named vtkGhostType.
+In accordance with VTK convention these arrays must by named svtkGhostType.

 Mask values for cells and cell centered data: